 Once the break up is sealed, you will feel unfathomable pain just like anyone who experiences a broken heart.
 You´ll feel empty, and once your friends are not around, you´ll feel so alone.
 But these feelings will gradually turn into a sense of freedom and liberation, as opposed to a non-addicted broken-hearted person who will go through a sad acceptance.

-If most of these signs are true to you, then you´re most likely suffering from love addiction.
+If most of these signs of love addiction are true to you, then you´re most likely suffering from love addiction.
 It has become a stronger, bigger force than you can handle so that it controls and destroys your capability to direct your own life.

-The first step to freedom is to admit that you´re addicted.
-This will lead you to understanding the basis of your love addiction, how it works, and what to do with it.
+The first step to freedom is identifying if you exhibit any of the signs of love addiction and then accepting that you are indeed addicted.
+This will lead you to understand the roots of your love addiction, how it works, and what to do with it.